khanghn/Active-Learning/README.md

 # Active-Learning
-Research and build an active learning for instance segmentation of foot bone CT images collecting from Vinmec hospital.
+Research and build an active learning for instance segmentation of foot bone CT images collecting from prestige hospitals in Vietnam.

 # Results of Active Learning system